VOLVO: XC90 T8 Twin Engine Plug-In Hybrid29 November 2019

 With an official 134.5 mpg, a 0-62 time of 5.6 seconds and continuing to a top speed of 140mph, on paper, the XC90 T8 is performance-minded but with a frugal nature.

 The XC90 T8’s 16-cell, 400V lithium-ion hybrid system battery is mounted in the centre of the car where the transmission is situated in its petrol-only-powered stablemates, while a 12V battery for the petrol engine can be found in the cargo area.

 The ‘Electrical Rear Axle Drive’ powers the car when in all-electric mode and supplements the petrol engine when larger power outputs are needed or when all-wheel drive is required.

 The hybrid system tops up and recharges the battery via regenerative braking.

 Compared to the non-hybrid versions of the XC90, the hybrid only version loses 52 litres of boot space capacity, which is due to housing the hybrid drivetrain.

 The T8 Twin Engine version of the XC90 is set up in the same way as the rest of the range – with emphasis on comfort and becalmed progress.
 Suffice to say that if you’re seeking a sporty SUV that attempts hot-hatch levels of handling and ability, you’d best opt for one of the BMW or Porsche PHEVs available.

-The Volvo is an exceptionally comfortable and cosseting machine which makes light work of long journeys.
-However, with a more supple suspension set-up, there are greater levels of body roll than the aforementioned German rivals – a compromised many are more than willing to accept.
+The Volvo is an exceptionally comfortable and cosseting machine, which makes light work of long journeys.
+However, with a more supple suspension set-up, there are greater levels of body roll than the aforementioned German rivals – a compromise many are more than willing to accept.
 Rest assured, though, the XC90 is no floaty barge.

 What you get is a refined ride with excellent levels of grip, even when pushing on through B-road twisties or on less grippy roads.